-EMR Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock.
+Emergency Medical Responder Care should be focused on assessing the situation and initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock.

-- 1. Render initial care in accordance with the Routine Patient Care Protocol. - 1.
-Oxygen: If respiratory distress is noted, 15 LPM via NRM or if unable to tolerate the mask, 6 LPM via nasal cannula. - a.
-If no obvious respiratory distress is noted, apply a pulse ox.
-If \geq 94% and no signs/ symptoms of respiratory distress, no Oxygen is required.
-If \leq 94% apply nasal cannula at 2-6 LPM or 15 LPM via NRM as needed to raise pulse ox to \geq 94%. - 2.
-Be prepared to support the patient's respirations with BVM if necessary and have suction readily available. - 3.
-Perform blood glucose level test, if < 60 refer to ALOC Protocol as well.
+- 1. Render initial care in accordance with the Routine Patient Care Protocol. - 2.
+Oxygen: If respiratory distress noted, 15 LPM via NRM or 6 LPM via nasal cannula. - a.
+If no obvious respiratory distress, apply pulse ox.
+If $\ge 94\%$ and no signs/ symptoms of respiratory distress, no Oxygen is required.
+If $\le 89\%$ apply nasal cannula at 2-6 LPM.
+If unable to increase > 94% move to 15 LPM via NRM. - 3.
+Be prepared to support the patient's respirations with BVM if necessary and have suction readily available.

-EMT Care should be directed at conducting a thorough patient assessment, initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock and preparing the patient for or providing transport.
+BLS Care should be directed at conducting a thorough patient assessment, initiating routine patient care to assure that the patient has a patent airway, is breathing and has a perfusing pulse as well as beginning treatment for shock and preparing the patient for or providing transport.

-- 1. EMT Care includes all components of EMR Care. - 2.
-Apply Waveform Capnography (if equipped). - 3.
-Initiate Paramedic care intercept and transport ASAP.
+- 1. BLS Care includes all components of Emergency Medical Responder Care. - 2.
+Perform blood glucose level test, if less than 60 refer to ALOC Protocol as well. - 3.
+Apply Waveform Capnography (if equipped). - 4.
+Initiate ALS intercept and transport ASAP.